usama-365/hackipy/README.md

 > -h,--help        : Show help (Somewhat similar to this)

 #### 2) network_scanner.py
 Scans the network for client/s and show the output in formatted manner.
-Takes IP or IP range to scan as argument and scans all the IP's of current network if not provided.
+Takes IP or IP range as argument and selects all the IP's of current network if IP or IP range not provided.
 Usually used after changing mac_address for anonymity.
 ```bash
 ./network_scanner.py [arguments]
 ```